uav4geo/OpenPointClass/README.md

 ## License

-The software is released under the terms of the AGPLv3
+The software is released under the terms of the LGPL 2.1

 Made with ❤️ by [UAV4GEO](https://uav4geo.com)